 The Tundra needs to get more efficient to succeed.
-A major component of that will be ditching the aging 5.7-liter V8; most speculation suggests the Tundra, much like the 300-Series Land Cruiser, will use the twin-turbocharged 3.5-liter V6 currently used in the Lexus LS 500.
-Expect Toyota to follow the Ford-F-150 and include a hybrid option; after all, all Toyota models will have one by 2025.
+A major component of that will be ditching the aging 5.7-liter V8; most speculation suggests the Tundra, much like the 300-Series Land Cruiser, will use a twin-turbocharged 3.5-liter V6.

 The Tundra should be among the first vehicles on a new Toyota New Global Architecture (TNGA) platform for body-on-frame trucks, which will also underpin the Sequoia, Tacoma and 4Runner.
 The new platform should convert the Tundra to lighter-weight construction materials and improve ride quality and safety.
-The Tundra may also shift from leaf-spring to coil-spring suspension.
+The Tundra will also shift from leaf-spring to coil-spring suspension in the rear, much like the excellent-riding Ram 1500 does.

 Improving the Tundra dramatically and adding features like a hybrid engine should increase the price point.
 The Tundra currently tops out with the Platinum trim, starting just over $52,000.
 That's barely above the average price paid for a new pickup.
 New Tundra pricing could be more in line with the F-150, which has King Ranch (~$56,000), Platinum (~$59,000) and Limited (~$70,000) trims.